 Layout in 3D animation is basically a 3D version of the animatic in low res with proxy models.
 A proxy model is a basic representation of the final 3D model with the right shape and size, used to demonstrate the story visually.
-Proxy models plus basic information such as character movements or directions, is all that’s needed to start the layout process.
-It is the first step in production, in which the layout artists decide what will be on screen based on the storyboard and/or animatic and instructions from the director.
+Proxy models plus basic information such as character movements or directions is all that’s needed to start the layout process.
+It is the first step in production, in which the layout artists decide what will be on the screen based on the storyboard and/or animatic and instructions from the director.

 The following video is an example 3D animation layout by Dream Farm Animation Studios: